Trade directory · Springfield metro · Illinois

 Licensing Requirements

 Illinois requires Electrical Contractor License through IDOL.
-Must pass business and trade examinations, provide proof of 4 years experience or electrical engineering degree, maintain $10,000 surety bond.
-License renewal every 3 years with continuing education requirements.
+Must pass state exam covering NEC, Illinois Electrical Code, and safety standards.
+4 years experience as journeyman or equivalent required.
+Journeyman license requires 8000 hours apprenticeship or equivalent training plus state exam.
+Licenses renew every 3 years with continuing education requirements.

 §2